Denzel (automobile)

-Denzel achieved worldwide publicity with their stunning win of the 1954 Alpine Rally.
 Denzel only manufactured open roadsters, similar in style to the first post-war Porsche prototype.
 Like the Porsche marque launched in the ashes of World War II, Denzel developed its own enhanced VW drivetrain components, and on occasion even used Porsche engines in some of its later models.
 Earliest models used handcrafted steel bodies but switched to aluminum bodies in the mid-1950s.